jrigden/http-jasonrigden.com-content/explaining_cryptocurrency/alice_and_bob.md

 <div class="player">
 <iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/6549971/height/90/theme/custom/autoplay/no/autonext/no/thumbnail/no/preload/no/no_addthis/no/direction/backward/render-playlist/no/custom-color/87A93A/" height="90" width="100%" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 </div>
-This is an episode of my other podcast, <a href="https://explainingcryptocurrency.net">Explaining Cryptocurrency.</a>
 <p>
-<a href="https://explainingcryptocurrency.net/categories/podcast/">Subscribe to the Podast</a>
+<a href="/categories/explaining-cryptocurrency">Subscribe to the Explaining Cryptocurrency podast</a>
 </p>